Glossary of English-language idioms derived from baseball: brush back

 "The Washington Times' George Archibald reports that Gerald A. Reynolds, assistant secretary for civil rights in the Department of Education, has sent a long overdue brush-back letter to college and university officials concerning their odious and oppressive campus speech codes". — David Limbaugh,The Washington Times, August 19, 2003.

 "One spokeswoman, Andrea Saul, has been throwing brushback pitches at reporters who write about Romney's faith, asking if they would write similar stories about Jews". – Jeffrey Goldberg, Bloomberg News, June 18, 2012.

-bush-league
+bush league

 Amateur, unsophisticated, unprofessional.
-From the baseball term for a second-rate baseball league and therefore its players (as in bush-league pitcher etc.).
+From the baseball term "bush league" for a second-rate baseball league and therefore its players (as in bush-league pitcher etc.).
 OED cites its first baseball use as 1906 (although there are uses as early as 1896), non-baseball in 1914.
 Contrast big league, above.

 "Kinsley, who does come off as the stereotypical Los Angeles-hating East Coast wonk, said recently that because L.A. is the second biggest city in the country, 'it's really bush league to care about where the writers are from.'"— Catherine Seipp, National Review, March 24, 2005.

 C

 Charley horse

 Sudden stiffness or a cramp in the leg.
-Of unknown etymology; CDS cites its first use c.
+The etymology of "charley horse" is unknown; CDS cites its first use c.
 1887 as baseball slang; OED states such cramps occur "especially in baseball players" and cites this usage to 1888.